stat545ubc-2023/mda-nmhowes/mda-nmhowes03.md

 <!-------------------------- Start your work below ---------------------------->

-\#I chose the Vancouver trees dataset, personally this dataset was the most interesting to me as I liked to investigate the species and dimentions of the trees.
-It was also be interesting to look at the relationships between the age and diameter, if it is located on the street and it’s height.
+\#I chose the Vancouver trees dataset, personally this dataset was the most interesting to me as I would like to investigate the relationship between tree species, location and dimention of the trees.
+It was also be interesting to look at trees that I could potentially see in my neighborhood and if they could ge easy to spot based ont ehir location and size.

 <!----------------------------------------------------------------------------->